PerfLite/Github-Remover-Repository/README.md

 # GithubRemover

-A utility for deleting GitHub repositories via GUI.
+A utility for deleting GitHub repositories via GUI The WPF Interface.

 ## Features